Q. How do I find scholarly journal articles?

 Q. The article I found in a database is only a summary (abstract).
 How do I get the full article?

 A. Not all articles in our online databases are available in their entirety (full text).
 You have several options to obtain the full article.
 You can contact the Library at 303.797.5090 or email email@example.com to ask for assistance finding the full text or obtaining the article through Interlibrary Loan.

 Q. What are primary sources and how do I find them?

 A. Primary sources are first-hand accounts and documents of lives, events, phenomena—letters, diaries, journals, memoirs, reports, studies, newspaper articles, audio-visual materials.
 Secondary sources, on the other hand, are works that analyze or interpret these events or phenomena.
 Primary materials can be found in the library collection as well as on the Web.
 Autobiographies are primary sources, but biographies are not, except for primary documents and quotes included within the biography.
 Books with primary materials can be searched in the ACC Library catalog, as well as on the Web in Google Books and Project Gutenberg.
 The Library’s EBSCOhost History Reference Center database also can be searched for primary sources.
 Various history sites on the Web contain primary sources, as well as Google Archives.

 Q. My instructor doesn’t want me to use the Internet to get articles on my topic.
 Where do I find them?

 A. By “Internet,” the instructor probably means do not use Web sites such as those found through Google.
-Instead, use the Library subscription databases for scholarly journals and reliable information, databases such as ProQuest and EBSCOhost.
-These databases are found on the Library homepage.
-Pick up passwords at the Library to use these databases off-campus.
+Instead, use the Library subscription databases for scholarly journals and reliable information, databases such as ProQuest and EBSCOhost's Academic Search Complete.
+These databases are found on the Library homepage under the Articles & Databases button.